redcanaryco/atomic-red-team/execution-frameworks/Invoke-AtomicRedTeam/README.md

 This assumes your atomics folder is in the default location of `C:\AtomicRedTeam\atomic-red-team-master\atomics`

-You can overide the default path to the atomics folder using the `$PSDefaultParameterValues` preference variable as shown below.
+You can override the default path to the atomics folder using the `$PSDefaultParameterValues` preference variable as shown below.

 ```
 $PSDefaultParameterValues = @{"Invoke-AtomicTest:PathToAtomicsFolder"="C:\Users\myuser\Documents\code\atomic-red-team\atomics"}